Decorative service page background

 This ongoing inflammatory process is the key reason RA is considered chronic.
 Because there is currently no cure, the focus of care is on managing the symptoms and slowing the disease's progression.
 Understanding that RA is a long-lasting condition is the first step in creating an effective, sustainable plan to feel your best.

-What a "Chronic" Diagnosis Means for You
+What a Chronic Diagnosis Really Means for You

 Receiving a chronic diagnosis can feel overwhelming, but it simply means your condition requires ongoing attention and a proactive management plan.
 Think of it less as a sentence and more as a roadmap for long-term wellness.
 Without consistent care, the inflammation from RA can eventually damage your joints and even affect other parts of your body, like your skin, eyes, and heart.